 You can click on the Advanced tab if you want to filter certain things or schedule your backups and many, many other options.

 Once the profile is set you will see it listed in the main window.
 Now you have a few options in terms as to what you can do with it.
-The simplest thing is to run it…so just right click on the profile and click Run (or you can just double click the profile).
+The simplest thing is to run it by double clicking it or right click on the profile and click Run (or you can just double click the profile).
 A feature that I also like is the Simulate, which shows you a list of what files will be copied before the operation is completed.

 STEP 6.
 Be consistent.